Eyebeam (comic strip): Publication history

-The strip ran in the college's The Daily Texan from 1980–1990, though examples from 1978-1979 exist.
+The strip ran in the college's The Daily Texan from 1980 to 1990, though examples from 1978 to 1979 exist.
 In 1983, Austin's daily paper, the American-Statesman, picked up the strip.
 Other newspapers around the U.S. followed suit, although Eyebeams family of subscribers was never greater than a few dozen.

 By 1982, Eyebeam's popularity was such that a monster character called Hank the Hallucination ran for the University of Texas Student Government presidency (campaign slogan: "Get Real") and won.
 A figment of Eyebeam's imagination even within the boundaries of the comic, Hank received more votes than the two human candidates combined.
 After it was ruled that imaginary characters could not serve in the post, future Democratic adviser and CNN political contributor Paul Begala was the campus' second choice.
 Following his loss, Begala wrote a tongue-in-cheek complaint for the Texan, arguing "I cannot help but feel Hank's platform is illusory at best ....
 I must say that the candidate himself lacks substance."

 The strip developed a devoted enough fanbase to support a steady series of paperback collections, as well as ancillary merchandise such as T-shirts.